At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 GRiT Preview Ride

 Come pre-ride your GRIT course with us!
-We will be conducting a preview ride 2-3 weeks prior to the event.
-Details to be provided later.
+We will be conducting a preview ride on Saturday June 27.
+Book it and join us to ride the courses with the Off Camber crew.
+Full details and registration form here.

 Day of Race – AT Crystal Spring sno-park